khakhalin/Teaching/Intro_Neuroscience/neuro_syllabus_remote_2021.md

 # Course Goals

 I firmly believe that knowing neuroscience makes you a better human.
 But probably not in a way one could expect.
 Knowing how anxiety works doesn't necessarily help you to avoid anxiety, and learning about memory does not give you some magic backdoor access to your memories.
-Of course, learning about the brains may help you to manage your own brain a bit better, but that's not the main goal.
+Of course, learning about brains may help you to manage your own brain a bit better, but that's not the main goal.

 The main goal, I think, is to figure out what makes us human.
-To learn what aspects of human existence are actually just a direct consequence of how our bodies, and our brains are built.
+To learn what aspects of human experience are actually a direct consequence of how our bodies, and our brains are built.
 But also, to get some idea about what pseudoscientific claims about the brain are just that, pseudoscience lies.
 That's where learning neuroscience (but learning it well!) can change one's perspective on the world.
-Maybe ultimately it's about personal responsibility, about figuring out which or our actions and perceptions are just a product of our biology, and the other way around, seeing what crappy behaviors cannot be explained by biology, despite what some people try to claim.
-I'm getting a bit too cryptic here, as I don't want to spoil anything, or preach the answers, for that matter, but there are some interesting questions to consider.
-And preaching good questions is certainly ok!
+I'm getting a bit cryptic here, as I don't want to spoil anything, but there are some really interesting questions to consider!

 So, with this in mind, the goals of this course:

 * To enjoy some neuroscience, as one cannot learn what they don't like
-* Learn some nuts and bolts of our brains; some key concepts, principles, and terminology
+* Learn some nuts and bolts of our brains; some key concepts, principles, and necessary terminology
 * Get better in navigating, reading, and analyzing scientific papers

 * Become familiar with key methods and approaches used in neuroscience  research